Rolex Watches Review & FAQ

 Yes.
 However, it is important to note that there was a time when Rolex selectively used 3rd party movements.
 A good example was the Rolex Cosmograph Daytona which at one point in history used the iconic Zenith El Primero caliber since it was an incredibly precise chronograph movement and still is.
-Rolex has since switched their manufacturing to be completely in-house and manufactures all their own calibers.
+Rolex has since switched their manufacturing to be done completely in-house and manufactures all their own calibers.

 3. Who Makes Rolex Watches?

 Rolex SA is the most recent official corporate name for the business entity that makes Rolex watches.
 Previously, it was also called by the following names Rolex Watch Company and Montres Rolex SA before it received the current company name.

 The Rolex company is a subsidiary of another company called Montres Tudor SA.
 Those companies are owned by a privately held family trust called the Hans Wilsdorf Foundation which is a charitable organization named after Rolex's founder Hans Wilsdorf who together with another man named Alfred Davis co-founded the Rolex company.